rajannpatel/ubuntupbx/README.md

         --description="Incoming RTP and UDPTL media streams from T38Fax"
     ```

-13. Allow SIP signaling for outbound calls to a VoIP provider, these commands configure the Google Cloud firewall to allow outbound calls with Flowroute, Telnyx, and T38Fax.
+13. Allow SIP signaling for inbound calls from Flowroute, Telnyx, and T38Fax when using IP authentication for those SIP trunks.

     #### Flowroute